Shako: Origins

 The word shako originated from the Hungarian name csákó for the peak, which Hungarian border soldiers (Grenz-Infanterie) added around 1790 to their previously visorless stovepipe-style hats.
 Originally these hats were part of the clothing commonly worn by shepherds, before being added to the uniform of the Hungarian hussar in the early 18th century.

 Other spellings include chako, czako, sjako, schako, schakot, and tschako.

-From 1800 on, the shako became a common military headdress worn by the majority of regiments in the armies of Europe and the Americas.
-Replacing in most instances the light bicorne, the shako was initially considered an improvement.
-Made of heavy felt and leather, it retained its shape and provided some protection for the soldier's skull, while its visor shaded his eyes.
+From 1800 on, the shako began being adopted by European armies, replacing bicornes in most instances.
+George III issued a general order on 24 February 1800 which ordered British infantrymen and artillerymen to replace their bicornes with shakos.
+Made of heavy felt and leather, shakos more easily retained its shape and provided some protection for the wearers head, while its visor shaded his eyes.

 It retained this preeminence until the mid-19th century, when spiked helmets began to appear in the army of Prussia, which influenced armies of the various German states; and the more practical kepi replaced it for all but parade wear in the French Army.
 The Imperial Russian Army substituted a spiked helmet for the shako in 1844–45 but returned to the latter headdress in 1855, before adopting a form of kepi in 1864.
 Following the Franco-Prussian War of 1870, military fashions changed and cloth or leather helmets based on the German headdress began to supersede the shako in many armies.

 Although the mid-19th century shako was impressive in appearance and enhanced the wearer's height, it was also heavy and provided little protection against bad weather, as most were made of cloth or felt material over a leather body and peak.
 Many armies utilized specially designed oilskin covers to protect the shako and the wearer from heavy rain while on campaign.
 The shako provided little protection from enemy attack, beyond giving partial shielding of the head from enemy cavalry sabres.